michhar/jetson-customvision/README.md

 - Building and running the docker images will be with `nvidia-docker`
 - Memory on Nano is shared between CPUs and GPU so increasing the swap size will help greatly

-To create a swap file, follow these Linux instructions:  https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-18-04/#creating-a-swap-file.
+On Xavier only:  to create a swap file, follow these Linux instructions:  https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-18-04/#creating-a-swap-file.

 ## Instructions